liamsmith3194/otter-hockey/README.md

 1. I want to be able to *read through the privacy policy* so that I can **know my personal information is secure.**

-1. I want to be able to *subscribe to the sites mailing list* so that I can **recieve all the latest deals, offers and news.**
+1. I want to be able to *subscribe to the site's mailing list* so that I can **receive all the latest deals, offers and news.**

 As an administrator/owner ...